 The American Anthropological Association invites minority doctoral candidates in anthropology to apply for a dissertation writing fellowship of $10,000.
-The annual AAA Minority Dissertation Fellowship is intended to encourage members of ethnic minorities to complete doctoral degrees in anthropology, thereby increasing diversity in the discipline and/or promoting research on issues of concern among minority populations.
+The annual AAA Minority Dissertation Fellowship is intended to encourage members of racialized minorities to complete doctoral degrees in anthropology, thereby increasing diversity in the discipline and/or promoting research on issues of concern among minority populations.
 Dissertation topics in all areas of the discipline are welcome.
 Doctoral students who require financial assistance to complete the write-up phase of the dissertation are urged to apply.

 A nonrenewable dissertation fellowship of $10,000 will be provided annually to one anthropology graduate student.